encresearch/connector/README.md

 ## Getting Started
 These instructions are to get connector up and running in your local development environment.

 The main python app ```connector``` is containarized, built and run using [docker compose](https://docs.docker.com/compose/).
-By doing this, all the dependencies are installed in a [conda](https://conda.io/docs/) environment running inside the container.
+By doing this, all the dependencies are installedinside the container using pip.
 Running docker compose will also fire up both an [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) and an [Eclipse Mosquitto](https://mosquitto.org/) service.

 ### Install and Run Locally